pippim/pippim.github.io/_posts/2018/2018-08-26-Wayland-session-on-Ubuntu-18.04:-why-is-∕usr∕bin∕Xwayland-running?.md

 ----------

-When you boot with Wayland you still may need to access X-based applications: [https://askubuntu.com/questions/961967/why-dont-gksu-gksudo-or-launching-a-graphical-application-with-sudo-work-with-w](https://askubuntu.com/questions/961967/why-dont-gksu-gksudo-or-launching-a-graphical-application-with-sudo-work-with-w)
+When you boot with Wayland you still may need to access X-based applications: [Why don&#39;t gksu/gksudo or launching a graphical application with sudo work with Wayland?](Why don&#39;t gksu/gksudo or launching a graphical application with sudo work with Wayland?)

 To summarize many Q&A's on running an X applicatin within Wayland you need to use: